How To Give Your Pet CBD Oil: How To Administer CBD Oil To Pets and Find The Right Dose

 How Do I Know The Right Dose of CBD Oil For My Pet?

 The correct dose of CBD for your pet depends on your pet’s size.
-A basic guideline is to give your pet 1-5mg CBD for every 10 pounds of body weight, but before reaching that dose, we recommend starting out with a lower dosage so that your pet can get accustomed to the CBD.
+A basic guideline is to give your pet 1-5mg CBD for every 10 pounds of body weight.
+Before reaching that dose, we recommend starting out with a lower dosage so that your pet can get accustomed to the CBD.
 Please take note that we are not medical professionals and therefore cannot give you official medical instructions; all of the advice on dosing is based on customer feedback, personal experience, and personal research.

 Dosing CBD for Cats: